slammer1870/studious-lamp/README.md

 ## Testing

 ### Penetration Testing
-Baic penetration testing was done to ensure that unauthenticated users can't access authenticated content and that permissionless users can't edit role based permission functions.
+Basic penetration testing was done to ensure that unauthenticated users can't access authenticated content and that permissionless users can't edit role based permission functions.

 #### Testing Authenticated Routes
     1. Without logging in attempt to access the url "/dashboard"